Alon Abutbul: 2000s

 In 2000, Abutbul won the "Film Actor of the Decade" award at the Haifa International Film Festival.

-In 2001, Abutbul played in the film The Order alongside Jean-Claude Van Damme and Charlton Heston among others.
-That same year he participated in the Israeli films Mars Turkey, and A Five Minutes Walk.
+In 2001, Abutbul played in the American action-adventure film The Order alongside Jean-Claude Van Damme and Charlton Heston among others.
+That same year he participated in the Israeli films Mars Turkey, a crime comedy, and A Five Minutes Walk, a crime drama.

-In 2003, Abutbul played in the Israeli film Nina's Tragedies alongside Ayelet Zurer and Yoram Hatab.
-For his role in this film Abutbul later won an Ophir Award for the Best Supporting Actor.
+In 2003, Abutbul starred in the Israeli comedy-drama film Nina's Tragedies alongside Ayelet Zurer and Yoram Hatab.
+The film won the Ophir Award for Best Film, and he was honored as Best Supporting Actor..

-In 2005, Abutbul played alongside Moni Moshonov and Yuval Segal in the Israeli film Dance, and appeared in the American film Munich directed by Steven Spielberg.
-In 2006 Abutbul played in the award-winning Israeli film Beaufort directed by Joseph Cedar.
-In 2007 Abutbul played alongside Mili Avital and Anat Waxman in the film Noodle directed by Ayelet Menahemi and starred in the Israeli film Rak Klavim Ratzim Hofshi alongside Lior Ashkenazi, Ayelet Zurer and Assi Dayan.
+In 2005, Abutbul played alongside Moni Moshonov and Yuval Segal in the Israeli drama film Dance.
+That year he also appeared in the American historical action thriller film Munich directed by Steven Spielberg.
+In 2006 Abutbul played in the award-winning Israeli war drama film Beaufort directed by Joseph Cedar.
+In 2007 Abutbul played alongside Mili Avital and Anat Waxman in the comedy-drama film Noodle directed by Ayelet Menahemi and starred in the Israeli drama film Rak Klavim Ratzim Hofshi (Only Dogs Run Free) alongside Lior Ashkenazi, Ayelet Zurer and Assi Dayan.

-In 2008, Abutbul played in the Israeli film Shiva, and in the American film Body of Lies directed by Ridley Scott in which he played alongside Leonardo DiCaprio and Russell Crowe.
-In 2009 Abutbul starred in Yigal Burstein's film Hand of God alongside Moshe Ivgy and Dorit Bar-Or.
+In 2008, Abutbul played in the Israeli drama film Shiva (7 Days), and in the American action thriller film Body of Lies directed by Ridley Scott in which he played alongside Leonardo DiCaprio and Russell Crowe.
+In 2009 Abutbul starred in Yigal Burstein's drama film Hand of God alongside Moshe Ivgy and Dorit Bar-Or.
 In July 2008 Abutbul and Moshe Ivgy were awarded the Best Actor Award at the Jerusalem Film Festival for their roles in this film.

 2010s

-In 2012, Abutbul appeared in The Dark Knight Rises, as an original character, Dr. Leonid Pavel.
-The film was released in theaters in North America on 20 July 2012.
-In 2016, Abutbul co-starred in the film London Has Fallen, as the arms dealer turned terrorist mastermind Aamir Barkawi, alongside Gerard Butler, Aaron Eckhart and Morgan Freeman.

-In 2015 he participated in the film Septembers of Shiraz as Mohsen, a revolutionary guard interrogator who releases Ishak (Brody) and destroys evidence of his collaboration with the Shah's regime, selling jewellery to the empress.
+In 2012, Abutbul appeared in the American superhero blockbuster The Dark Knight Rises, as an original character, Dr. Leonid Pavel.
+Abutbul starred in A Place in Heaven (2013), winning the Silver Peacock Award for Best Actor at the 44th International Film Festival of India.
+In 2015 he played in the American historical drama film Septembers of Shiraz as Mohsen, an Islamic Revolutionary Guard interrogator who releases Ishak (Adrien Brody) and destroys evidence of his collaboration with the Shah's regime, selling jewellery to the empress.

+In 2016, Abutbul co-starred in the American action thriller film London Has Fallen, as the arms dealer turned terrorist mastermind Aamir Barkawi, alongside Gerard Butler, Aaron Eckhart, and Morgan Freeman.

+2020s

+In 2024, he won the VIP season of the cooking competition My Kitchen Rules (Israel).

+Abutbul's last movie was the 2026 American historical drama film Monument, directed by Bryan Singer, in which he acted alongside Jon Voight and Joseph Mazzello.
+The film was released in 2026, months after his death.

 Theater

 Throughout the years, Abutbul played many theatre shows, mostly in the Habima Theatre, which included, among others: Hamlet, Caviar and Lentils, Blood Brothers, Closer, and Forgiveness.
 Abutbul also played in the Haifa Theater in various plays which included among others King Lear, Andorra, Yair, and Ben-Shitrit's Baby.